 Every year, ONE in FOUR students fails to graduate from high school on time.

 United Way of the Big Bend is changing this statistic.
-Now in its fifth year, ReadingPals is continuing to work to improve the reading skills of students in Gadsden, Leon, Madison, and Taylor Counties.
+Now in its sixth year, ReadingPals is continuing to work to improve the reading skills of students in Gadsden, Leon, and Madison Counties.

 ReadingPals relies on hundreds of volunteers every year to read one-to-one with students who have been identified as struggling readers.

-- Volunteers are matched one-to-one with a child in kindergarten, first, or second grade;
+Mentors are matched one-to-one with students in kindergarten, first, or second grades

-- Volunteers report during the after school setting for one hour a week for 25 weeks;
+Mentors report during the after school setting for one hour a week during the school year

-- Volunteers present students with a brand new book to take home every week; and
+Mentors present each student with a brand new book every week

-- Volunteers receive training from UWBB and the School District (includes required Level II background check and fingerprint screening).
+Mentors receive training from UWBB and the school district (includes background screening)

 For more information and to register to become a ReadingPals volunteer, contact Charlotte Rice at email@example.com or 850-999-6000.